KaneRoot/libipc-old/README.md

     2       | error         | to send an error message
     3       | ack           | to send an acknowledgment
     4       | message       | to send data

+# Services Status

+Go to the relevant directory for details.

+- pongd: stable
+- tcpd: experimental
+- pubsub: experimental

+# Inspiration

+This project is inspired by a number of great projects:

+- OpenBSD and UNIX in general for most of the concepts
+- Plan9 for the great abstractions and simplicity
+- suckless and cat-v for minimalism